 Is hummus healthy?

-If you don’t have tahini, consider alternatives such as natural peanut butter, sunflower seed butter, or blending sesame seeds into a paste.
-These substitutes will provide a similar creamy texture and nutty flavor.
+If you don’t have tahini, try peanut butter, sunflower seed butter, or blend sesame seeds into a paste yourself.
+They’ll give a similar creamy, nutty vibe.

 Conclusion